Reading now: Everything you need to know about the annual training for operators of aerial work platforms

 2. Practice: Participants practice using the aerial work platform and learn how to avoid typical mistakes.

-3. Completion: After successful participation, you will receive a certificate which will be documented in writing.
+3. Completion: After successful participation, you will receive a certificate that will be documented in writing.

 A combination of theory and practice ensures that the content can not only be understood but also applied.